HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 ```
 In the XML compact file, the detector builder to use is specified by the `type` keyword in the `detector` beacon (e.g. `<detector id=1 name="MyCoolDetectorName" type="MYCOOLDETECTOR" ... />`) and it should match the detector type defined in the C++ builder with the instruction `DECLARE_DETELEMENT(MYCOOLDETECTOR)`.

 Now lets first modify the sub-detector content of ALLEGRO.
-Since we will deal with the calorimeter, let's remove the muon system to run faster.
+Since we will deal with the calorimeter, let's remove the muon system, as an example.
 For this, you just need to open the main detector "compact file" (`xml` file with detector parameters) with your favorite text editor and remove the import of the muon system.
-Look for the line number 51 which should contain `<include ref="MuonTaggerPhiTheta.xml"/>`.
+Look for the line which contains `<include ref="MuonTaggerPhiTheta.xml"/>`.
 Example instructions for the Vim editor:

 ```bash
 # copy paste won't work here